Skip to main content

 Additional Job Options

-After completing the required options for your Windows or Hyper-V discovery, scroll down the discovery job page to see additional job options, including Exclusions, Naming, Host Discovery, Hypervisor Options, Software and Applications, and Miscellaneous options.
-Click Show to expand those options.
+After completing the required options for your Windows or Hyper-V discovery job, scroll down to see additional options, including Exclusions, Naming, Host Discovery, Hypervisor Options, Software and Applications, and Miscellaneous.
+Click Show to expand each section.

 Host Discovery Options